Top 10 Cloud Integration platforms

 2017.
 Zapier added shared folders for teams

-Cloud app integration service Zapier is unveiling shared folders to help teams automate anything, together.
-Shared folders let teammates access a shared set of Zaps and collaborate to build more powerful workflows.
-With your individual Zapier account, you can create automated workflows called Zaps that connect two or more apps.
-But until now, you couldn't share those clever workflows with your co-workers.
-Shared folders make it possible.
-Anyone with access to a shared folder can tweak and improve the Zaps inside or copy them for their own use.
-We even added an option to share accounts for other tools—like Dropbox, Pipedrive, and Typeform—so you don't need to create separate logins for everyone.
+The cloud app integration service Zapier has introduced shared folders, enabling teams to collaborate and automate tasks collectively.
+These shared folders facilitate access to a shared collection of Zaps, allowing teammates to collaborate and construct more robust workflows.
+With an individual Zapier account, users can create automated workflows called Zaps that connect multiple apps.
+However, until now, it was not possible to share these innovative workflows with colleagues.
+Shared folders eliminate this limitation by enabling collaboration.
+Anyone with access to a shared folder can modify and enhance the Zaps within it, or even duplicate them for their own utilization.
+Furthermore, we have incorporated an option to share accounts for other tools, such as Dropbox, Pipedrive, and Typeform.
+This eliminates the need to create separate logins for each team member.

 2017.
 Zapier launched team accounts